Investment Rounds Report

 • Realistic costing and sufficient project timeframes showing how co-benefit outcomes will be delivered over time.
 When the link between project activities and intended co-benefits is not clear, the Investment Panel may deem the application to be not ready or not fully costed.

-The Panel also prioritises projects that demonstrate improved outcomes for threatened ecosystems or unregulated vegetation (‘Category X’ under the Vegetation Management Act 1999), including protecting or enhancing regional ecosystems that are under-represented in the protected area system.
+The Investment Panel also prioritises projects that demonstrate improved outcomes for threatened ecosystems or unregulated vegetation (‘Category X’ under the Vegetation Management Act 1999), including protecting or enhancing regional ecosystems that are under-represented in the protected area system.

 Visit the LRF Register to see a list of all LRF projects, click through to individual project pages to see contract prices and co-benefits, and read the LRF case studies for more information on successful projects currently underway.